alpenlabs/Technical-Whitepaper/README.md

 ### **4.2.2 Special Opcodes**

 Bitcoin has a limited set of opcodes to program script conditions to spend UTXOs.
 To implement our L1 Rollup Protocol, we need several additional opcodes for two reasons: we need to enforce a recursive covenant and we need to be able to efficiently verify a validity proof.
 We can enforce a recursive covenant using a set of introspective opcodes already implemented on Elements [58].
 We can efficiently verify validity proofs using a new opcode.
-Since verification logic is dependent on the proof system used in the rollup, we have proposed an opcode for a FRI-based proof system (often referred to as STARK).
+Since verification logic is dependent on the proof system used in the rollup, we have proposed an opcode for a FRI-based proof system (e.g. STARK).
 Section 5.3 explains our rationale for picking FRI-based proof system in our first design iteration.

 In addition to these core opcodes, there are several additional opcodes employed in our design that significantly reduce the complexity of our rollup scripts, but these are optional and not strictly required.
 These optional opcodes are also already implemented on Elements.